 The Authority has leased the Crowe Bridge Conservation Area to The Corporation of the Municipality of Trent Hills for a period of 10 years ending March 2021.
 Under the terms of the lease, the Crowe Bridge Conservation Area shall be operated solely as a public park.
 The annual rent is \$2 per year and Trent Hills has assumed responsibility for the property taxes, insurance, utilities, operating and maintenance costs of the park.
-The current lease has ended as of March 31, 2021 and discussions regarding renewal of the lease are currently ongoing.
+The lease which ended on March 31, 2021 was not renewed until 2022.
+Therefore, no lease was in place from April 1st to December 31st, 2021 but has resumed subsequent to year-end for a one-year term.